thomaskAHLE/FinalProjectUe4/README.md

   * Added spotlight for every zombie type to increase visibilty and improve playability
   * Worked with Thomas on cpp and blueprints for AI zombie, player death, enemey controller, etc.
   * Worked with Sarah on fine tuning animations and delays
-  * Worked with Jalon as game tester to find bugs and anomalies
+  * Served as game tester to find bugs and anomalies
   * Recorded and uploaded video walkthrough
   * Setup meetup times